-Paradox is BBC One’s latest cop drama with a twist, starring Tamzin Outhwaite (Hotel Babylon, Eastenders), on Tuesday nights at 9.00.
-DI Rebecca Flint (Outhwaite) is teamed up with Dr. Christian King (played by Emun Elliott), a space scientist who mysteriously receives a set of images at his laboratory that appear to have been sent from the near future.
-The images seem to depict some impending disaster and a race then ensues as Flint and her team try to piece the seemingly random images together and prevent it from happening.
+Paradox is BBC One’s latest cop drama with a twist, starring Tamzin Outhwaite (Hotel Babylon, Eastenders), Tuesday nights at 9.00.
+DI Rebecca Flint (Outhwaite) is teamed up with Dr. Christian King (played by Emun Elliott), a space scientist.
+He mysteriously receives a set of images at his laboratory that appear to have been sent from the near future.
+The images seem to depict some impending disaster.
+After that a race then ensues as Flint and her team try to piece the seemingly random images together.
+They must prevent it from happening.

-A five part series, Paradox plays a twist on the usual cop drama series, whilst borrowing elements from other science fiction titles like Minority Report, and Crime Traveller, and adding a countdown clock to give a bit of a 24 feel to proceedings.
+A five part series, Paradox plays a twist on the usual cop drama series.
+It borrows elements from other science fiction titles like Minority Report, and Crime Traveller.
+In addition it adds a countdown clock to give a bit of a 24 feel to proceedings.
 Set in and around Manchester, the detective team is bolstered by DS Ben Holt (Mark Bonnar) who is the resident sceptic, and DC Callum Gada (Chiké Okonkwo).
-The opening episode gives hints that Flint and Holt have had some form of personal releationship, whilst also setting up some sexual tension between her and Dr. King, who is portrayed as aloof, arrogant, and with a heavy air of mystery, as if he’s always hiding something from the detectives.
+The opening episode gives hints that Flint and Holt have had some form of personal releationship.
+It also sets up some sexual tension between her and Dr. King.
+He is portrayed as aloof, arrogant, and with a heavy air of mystery, as if he’s always hiding something from the detectives.

-Last night’s second episode however, saw them succeed in saving a young boy’s life, and also one of the detectives, DS Holt, whose dead future image had initially been hidden from Flint‘s team by King and his shady bosses so as to avoid influencing the team’s investigative methods (or so it initially seemed).
-Dr. King still seems full of mystery, and continues to hint that he knows more than he’s letting on, something I’m sure is going to unfold further as the show progresses.
+Last night’s second episode however, saw them succeed in saving a young boy’s life, and also one of the detectives.
+His dead future image had initially been hidden from Flint‘s team by King and his shady bosses.
+So as to avoid influencing the team’s investigative methods, or so it initially seemed.
+Dr. King still seems full of mystery, and continues to hint that he knows more than he’s letting on.
+This is something I’m sure is going to unfold further as the show progresses.
 Where are the images coming from?
 Why is Dr. King receiving them?
 Could they be from God?
 Are the team’s investigations themselves causing a paradox?

 So, all in all, a quite promising start.
-Paradox continues on BBC One, and BBC HD next tuesday at 9.00, or you can catch up with the first two episodes at BBC iPlayer (link to the first episode below) – available until December 29th.
+Paradox continues on BBC One, and BBC HD next tuesday at 9.00.
+Also you can catch up with the first two episodes at BBC iPlayer – available until December 29th.